 Evin Arici Kebebew has served as our Corporate Controller since March 2021.
 Previously, from January 2016 to February 2021, Ms. Arici served as SEC Financial Reporting Manager of Granite Construction, Inc., an infrastructure company.
 Prior to that, from April 2014 to January 2016, Ms. Arici served as Controller and Member of Finance Committee for Lycee Francais de San Francisco, a non-profit private school.
 Prior to that, from December 2011 to April 2014, Ms. Arici served as Assistant Controller for 1st Capital Bank.
 Prior to that, from June 2009 to January 2011, Ms. Arici served as Project Controller at Shell Turkey, an oil and gas company.
-Ms. Arici was an auditor for PwC in Istanbul, Turkey.
-Ms. Arici holds a BA in Business Management from Marmara University, Istanbul.
 Ms. Arici also holds CPA certifications in California and Turkey.